 STARTUP CHALLENGE: INSPECTION OF CRITICAL SYSTEMS AT SUBSTATIONS

-The deadline for submitting proposals to the latest Startup Challenge launched by Iberdrola group ended on 5 April, with which the company aims to find simple and low-cost solutions that make it possible to identify anomalies during cell assembly work in medium and high voltage substations.
+The Polish company Smart PD won the Startup Challenge Inspection of critical systems at substations, seeking simple and low-cost solutions that make it possible to identify anomalies during cell assembly work in medium and high voltage substations.

 Carousel of images and videos